BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 ![Untitled](https://github.com/BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/blob/master/smart-device/assets/arduino_micro_jumper.jpg?raw=true)

 <div >
-<p><span style="color:red;">WARNING:</span> The debugger chip must be enabled whgen cflashing teh Arduino Zero.
-Once the Arduino Zero ahas been flashed, the jumper can be remvoed and the debugger chip disabled to save power.</p>
+<p><span style="color:red;">WARNING:</span> The debugger chip must be enabled when the Arduino Zero is first turned on.
+Once the Arduino Zero has been flashed and turned on, the jumper can be removed, and the debugger chip disabled to save power.</p>
 </div>

 ## NB-IoT Shield